Voices and Votes: Democracy in America

 Coming in 2023 to: Arkansas, Kansas, Nebraska and Tennessee

 Coming in 2024 to Florida, New York, North Carolina, and Oklahoma

-Coming in 2025 to Georgia, Idaho, Massachusetts, and New York
+Coming in 2025 to Idaho, Massachusetts, Missouri and New York

 Voices and Votes is based on a major exhibition at the Smithsonian’s National Museum of American History called American Democracy: A Great Leap of Faith.
 Content development was led by Harry Rubenstein, Curator Emeritus in the Division of Political History at the National Museum of American History.
 Voices and Votes has many dynamic features: historical and contemporary photos; educational and archival video; engaging multimedia interactives with short games and additional footage, photos, and information; and historical objects like campaign souvenirs, voter memorabilia, and protest material.